Gackpoid: Contest

 On June 12, 2009, Nico Nico Douga announced a "Gackpoid Contest", in partnership with Dwango and CELL, to encourage song creators to use Gackpoid for the creation of quality, original songs.
 Gackt had previously hinted at the contest on June 10 during a Nico Nico live broadcast challenge, where he announced that he would not appear in another broadcast until viewers created "spirited" music using the software in an upcoming competition.
-Competitors were asked to attach a "Gackpoid Contest" tag to their submitted videos in order to compete in the contest, which accepted submissions until the end of August.
+Competitors were asked to attach a "Gackpoid Contest" tag to their submitted videos to compete in the contest, which accepted submissions until the end of August.
 Finalist entries would be awarded 100,000 yen (US$1,220) each.
 Gackt promised viewers that he would choose one or more of the winning songs to cover for eventual recording and release.

 On December 15, Nico Nico Douga aired a live broadcast announcing ten finalists for the contest, which would win "Excellence Prizes".
-The official winning entry was declared to be Episode.0, by mathru/Kanimiso-P, during the “NicoNico Daikaigi 2011 in Taiwan” event, where Gackt announced that Episode.0 and another finalist, natsu-P's Paranoid Doll, had been covered by him and would be released together as his thirty-ninth single.
+The official winning entry was declared to be Episode.0, by mathru/Kanimiso-P, during the "NicoNico Daikaigi 2011 in Taiwan" event, where Gackt announced that Episode.0 and another finalist, natsu-P's Paranoid Doll, had been covered by him and would be released together as his thirty-ninth single.
 Kanimiso-P was awarded 300,000 yen (US$3,660) and the nine other Excellence Prize winners 100,000 yen.
 The single was released on July 13, 2011.